Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models

 Third, we anticipate that books in Project Gutenberg often represent the pieces of literature that are wide-spread across the internet.
 This means that there might exist an overlap between the books as included in the PG-19 dataset for training and the data scraped from the internet such as Common Crawl~\cite{commoncrawl} and C4~\cite{raffel2020exploring} which are also included in the training of OpenLLaMA~\cite{openlm2023openllama}.
-This leads to a potential level of duplication, which would be reasonably more likely for books that have been added to Project Gutenberg earlier than later (i.e. members).
-This will likely impact the memorization of these books in the language model $\languagemodel$.
-In contrast, academic papers, especially in LaTeX, are rarely distributed widely.
+This leads to a potential level of duplication, which is reasonably more likely for books that have been added to Project Gutenberg earlier than later (i.e. members).
+This will likely impact the memorization of these books in $\languagemodel$ while, in contrast, academic papers, especially in LaTeX, are rarely distributed widely.